sascha-andres/jsonedit/README.md

 - Visual highlighting of added, modified, and removed elements

 ![JSON Comparison](page_assets/compare.png)

+### CSV to JSON Converter
+A tool that converts CSV data to JSON, YAML, or TOML format using a custom mapping file.
+Features include:
+- Support for custom CSV separators
+- Option to wrap output in an array
+- Named column mapping
+- Multiple output formats (JSON, YAML, TOML)

 ### Debug Visualizer
 An advanced debugging tool available in debug mode that shows: